passy/ctlmngr/README.md

 ctlmngr
 =======

-A manager for Custom Timelines and excuse to play around with Assetgraph and React.
+A manager for Collections (formerly Custom Timelines) and excuse to play around with Assetgraph and React.

 [See it in action on YouTube](https://www.youtube.com/watch?v=aqwPdoHNHhU)